Layr-Labs/eigenlayer-docs/docs/eigenda/blob-explorer.md

 - A view of blob metadata for any given blob key

 For links to network blob explorers please consult a specific network page, [see index](./networks/README.md).

+wf: creating an example link to see how ho